tdymel/dfmt/README.md

 ### Benchmarks
 `dfmt` is not as fast as `format!` yet, but I think it should be possible to be at least as fast as the `format!` equivalent with dynamic args with further optimization.

+TODO: Order by whats fastest and then show % change

 | Bechmark | Runtime performance |
 | -------- | ------------------- |